ovorz/flux/README.md

 # flux Project README

-This project is located in the `deanonymization` directory.
+This project is located in the `flux` directory.
 It is designed for experiments on Monero's P2P network, including transaction propagation, graylist filling, whitelist filling, and connection reset attacks.
 The project contains four core subdirectories:

 | Directory | Description |
 | --- | --- |